m-lamonaca/programming-notes/Rust/Rust.md

 result.unwrap_or_default();  // get value of Ok or return the default value of T result.unwrap_err();  // get value of Err or panic if Ok

+result_or_option.expect("Error Message");  // if Err or None panics with a custom error message

 fn returns_result() -> Result<T, E> {
     let result = match may_return_err() {